-We understand your desire to get a jump on the planning process.
-However, our bands follow the designated 30- and 60-day timeline above because it allows them to fully focus on events taking place in the near future.
-Don’t worry; each band has a proven formula for taking care of everything within the specified planning window.
+Our bands follow the designated 45 day timeline because it allows them to fully focus on events taking place in the near future.
+Do not worry - your band has a proven formula for managing details within the specified planning window.

-Yes.
-In most cases, the band is traveling to your location, and in order to maintain their schedule, they can’t lose setup or performance time in search of food.
-We request that you provide a meal on-site, and a vendor-prepared meal is preferred, but some bands will accept a reasonable per-person meal buyout if a meal isn’t available on-site.
+Most of the time, your band is traveling to your event location, and in order to maintain their schedule, they can’t lose setup or performance time going in search of food.
+We request that you provide a hot meal on-site but please know that it doesn't need to be the same meal that your guests are enjoying.
+Many venues or caterers can provide a less expensive vendor meal option.

-Unfortunately, no. Sit-down meetings are difficult to arrange given the band’s geographic location, performance schedule and personal commitments.
-However, each band is accustomed to and very capable of covering all planning details via phone and email.
+In-person meetings are difficult to arrange given your band’s geographic location, performance schedule and personal commitments.
+However, your band is accustomed to and very capable of covering all planning details via video call, phone and email.